vuejs/eslint-plugin-vue/docs/rules/require-v-for-key.md

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.

-When `v-for` is written on custom components, it requires `v-bind:key` at the same time.
-On other elements, it's better that `v-bind:key` is written as well.

 ## :book: Rule Details

-This rule reports the elements which have `v-for` and do not have `v-bind:key`.
+This rule reports the elements which have `v-for` and do not have `v-bind:key` with exception to custom components.

-This rule does not report custom components.
-It will be reported by [valid-v-for] rule.

 <eslint-code-block :rules="{'vue/require-v-for-key': ['error']}">
 ```vue